neaguandrei101/2DV50E/README.md

 2DV50E
-- [x] You title should be:
+# Changelist

-A Systematic Literature Review on the Methodologies for Detecting REST Antipatterns in RESTful APIs
+- [x] Title fix: A Systematic Literature Review on the Methodologies for Detecting REST Antipatterns in RESTful APIs

-- [ ] Abstract fix: This is not really the results.
-Rather you should give some insights of your findings from this SLR.
+- [x] Abstract fix: Changed the results

-- [x] template fix, strict adherence is essential
+- [x] Template fix: introduction made like in the template

-- [x] Add target audience, Target audiece also practitioners, more than 1 group.
+- [x] Added Target audience section

-- [x] Put a link to the google sheet.
+- [x] Added a link to the google sheet in the references.

-- [x] ADD colums for years for tables.
+- [x] ADD colums for years for all tables.

-- [x] Related work: Your related work section is too short!
+- [x] Related work: Expanded and discussed in more detail.
-It has only 1 related work that is [7].
-Discuss this in more detail.
-Also, if there are closely related work like an SLR on the antipatterns in SOAP Web services or WSDL, you should also mention and discuss them.
-Then, you need to explicitly tell and discuss the gap in the literature to motivate your study.

-- [x] Fix reference Alshraiedeh et al. to and katuk

-- [x] Fix yr for Palma

-- [x] Future work, how it is now.
-More opportunites for work.
+- [x] Future work section added.

-- [ ]  Discuss in the discussion section about changes over the years.
-Also after fixing RQ3, steps detailing, discuss changes here too.

-- [x] Fix all tables, experiment with other tools, possibly do it manually

-- [ ] RQ1 in the put in the section title approach name + type of technique.

-- [ ] RQ2 Also, another classification can be done, for example, to what extent the studies are manual or automatic.
-If there are multiple steps in the methods, which steps are manual and which are automatic or semi-automatic, and so on.
-You can take help from Table 7.8 and identify manual or automatic steps, and then classify the studies into manual vs. automatic vs. semi-automatic...
-Modify data syntesis table after changes
+- [x]  Discussed changes over the years

+- [x] Appendix table multiple improvements.
+I don't know how to format them any better.
+I experimented with many designs

+- [x] Applied Grammarly premium to all the document.
+This removed MANY mistakes.

+- [x] RQ1: Changed approach titles

+- [x] RQ2: Labeled each classification based on the difficulty in applying the classification of the approach.
+This was done with the help of the automatic vs manual step extra data collected.

-- [ ] RQ2 use the images/code to give examples for each classification.
+- [x] RQ2: Added vector images with examples to each classification.

-- [ ] RQ3 add substeps and then compare them, otherwise ok.

-- [ ] RQ5 group antippaterns by type and list them, I will do for example and not list all of them.
-- [ ] Final reading and checking of layout
+- [x] RQ3: Added substeps with manual or automatic labeling

+- [x] RQ5: Added a table with antipatterns grouped by type, also most cited antipatterns where relevant